The Committee is made up of an independent chairperson, a consumer representative and a banking representative.

 Ian Govey AM

-Chairperson
+Independent Chairperson

 Current term: February 2023 – February 2026

 Ian is a lawyer by training and occupied a number of senior positions with the Commonwealth Government before leaving in 2016.
 These roles included the position of Australian Government Solicitor (AGS) and AGS chief executive between 2010 and 2016, and Deputy Secretary of the Attorney-General’s Department from 2000 to 2010.
-His work in the Attorney-General’s Department and The Treasury focussed significantly on commercial law reform, including the Corporations Act 2001.
+His work in the Attorney-General’s Department and The Treasury focused significantly on commercial law reform, including the Corporations Act 2001.

 Ian is Chair of the Audit Committee of the Federal Court of Australia and Deputy Chair of the Audit Committee of the Commonwealth Director of Public Prosecutions and of the ACT Community Services Directorate.
 His other current roles include director of AustLII (Australasian Legal information Institute) and director, and member of the executive of, ACICA (Australian Centre for International Commercial Arbitration).